hyperhq/blog.hyper.sh/blog/source/run-desktop-applications-in-hyper_.md

 ### Try to experience more

 The most exciting part of "container revolution" is finally we can ship applications to cloud in an elegant way.
 Thanks to container images!
-In Hyper_, you can experience more desktop applications by deploying them in one shell, and connect them using `fip` from VPN client.
+In Hyper.sh, you can experience more desktop applications by deploying them in one shell, and connect them using `fip` from VPN client.

 For example, `kaixhin/vnc` is a image which provide you with `Ubuntu Core 14.04 + LXDE desktop + Firefox browser + TightVNC server`.
-You can deploy it to Hyper_ easily:
+You can deploy it to Hyper.sh easily:
 ```shell
 $ hyper run -d  kaixhin/vnc
 $ hyper fip attach 162.221.195.27  0649e517b002
 ```
-Then you can use this Ubuntu workstation on Hyper_ cloud by connecting to `162.221.195.27:1` with password "password", and browser Internet with FireFox.
+Then you can use this Ubuntu workstation on Hyper.sh cloud by connecting to `162.221.195.27:1` with password "password", and browser Internet with FireFox.

 Another similar example is for LXDE desktop users:
 ```shell